Ahkonsu/wpproatoz-code-snippets/README.md

 ## Demo

-You can view a demo of the plugin in action at [WPProAtoZ.com](https://wpproatoz.com/plugins).
+This is an admin plugin so there is no demo you can get the plugin here at [WPProAtoZ.com](https://wpproatoz.com/plugins).

 ## Changelog

-### 1.0.0

-- Initial release of
-- Added functionality
-- Added
+### Full change log here https://github.com/Ahkonsu/wpproatoz-code-snippets/compare/v0.5.0...v0.5.4

 ## License

 This plugin is licensed under the GPL v2 or later.
 For more information, please see the [GNU General Public License](https://www.gnu.org/licenses/gpl-2.0.html).

 ## Contributing
+Ahkonsu
 Contributions are welcome!
 Feel free to fork the repository, submit issues, or create pull requests.

 ---

-**Note:** This plugin uses any other credits to other code or coders
+**Note:**